 The artist is conscious of something beside the mere physical in every object in nature.
 He feels its expression, he sympathizes with its character, he is impressed with its language; his heart, mind, and soul are stirred in its contemplation.

 Albert Sands Southworth

 The landscape came before the camera.
-I am a lifelong student of nature and wilderness, and my beliefs were shaped by the words of John Muir, Aldo Leopold, and Wallace Stegner long before I considered photography or its role as a fine art.
-Nature and Wilderness mean significantly more to me than mere locations in which to make my photographs - these landscapes are integral to my creativity and soul.
+I am a lifelong student of nature and wilderness and my beliefs were shaped early in life by the words of John Muir, Aldo Leopold, and Wallace Stegner long before I considered photography or making a life with it.
+I've long considered myself a naturalist first and artist second.
+Nature and wilderness are significantly more meaningful than beautiful places to make photographs; they are integral to my personal well-being and creativity.

-The intimate and overlooked are the focus of my work.
-I am compelled to photograph texture, line, and form; the organic and the unnatural; and the unusual and ephemeral.
-My artistic goals lie not in representing superficial beauty, but rather in portraying my personal communion with the land and the rare but transcendental moments and stories it has shared with me.
+The intimate and easy-to-overlook is the focus of my work.
+I am compelled by texture and form; the organic and the unnatural; and the unusual and ephemeral.
+My goal is to portray a personal communion I share with the land as well as the rare and transcendental moments it shares with me.